 This is where the namespace can have clashes, and with large projects it’s not clear where a function is without further introspection.

-To make this project a Matlab / Octave package, change the subdirectories containing .m files to start with a “+” plus symbol:
+package example: make this project a Matlab / Octave package by changing the subdirectories containing .m files to start with a “+” plus symbol:

 myproj +utils mem1.m +conversion deg1.m +sys disk1.m

 The end users simply:

 access specific functions like: